jwaldor/jwaldor.database2/readme.md

 ## Clone this repo

  - Through VSCode: Select "git clone repository" and the HTTP link from this repo
- - Through Terminal: Run 'git clone <url>'
+ - Through Terminal: Run 'git clone [repository link]'

 ## Install your Dependencies